mjovevski/Hello-world/README.md

 # Hello-world

 Hello.
-I am miki from Macedonia.
+I am Miki from Macedonia.
+I live in Skopje the capital of Macedonia.